 Rather than advocate approaches that target racial or ethnic groups, these analysts instead offer broader solutions directed at disadvantaged neighborhoods or classes of people.
 The scholars are inclined to promote practical, place-based initiatives to bring programs and services to particular areas.

-For African-Americans and other minorities, the promise of equality is always around the next bend ― along with, it generally seems, the next political roadblock.
+For people of color, the promise of equality is always around the next bend ― along with, it generally seems, the next political roadblock.

 Faster life and quicker death